 ICCHS has a diverse research student community.
 Several of our current PhD projects are featured below:

-Title: Making Connections: The contribution of Community Cultural Festivals to the social sustainability of their host communities?
-A case study approach in Northumberland.
+Title: The contribution of small-scale rural festivals to the social sustainability of their host communities: a case study approach in Northumberland

 Title: How does Flickr The Commons support community engagement and what are the implications for the development and understanding of the photographic collections?

 My research analyses the extent to which image-sharing website Flickr The Commons supports community engagement and the effect this has not only on the featured photographic collections, but also on the wider practices of the participating cultural institutions."

 Title: Looking beyond ‘The Angel’: Framing and interpreting a public art collection in Newcastle-Gateshead